solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Willstätter* has shown that magnesium is present in chlorophyll, and not iron, as usually believed.

 *) R. Willstätter.
-In Liebig's 'Annalen d.
-Chemie,' vol. 350, p.
+In Liebig's _Annalen d.
+Chemie_, vol. 350, p.
 65, 1906.

 C. — Constituents of igneous rocks.
 All the constituents enumerated are present in the sea, and all except alumina are found in benthos and plankton organisms.
 The alumina may have been directly deposited from the sea.
 [The history of the discovery of the composition of Acantharia skeletons leads me to hazard the suggestion that possibly some of the 15.02 per cent, of alumina in igneous rocks may be due to an extinct race of plankton organisms.
-Acantharia skeletons were first thought tobe organic ('Acanthin,' Haeckel).
+Acantharia skeletons were first thought tobe organic (_Acanthin_, Haeckel).
 Then Shevyakov believed them to be made of a double silicate of aluminium and calcium, and finally Bütschli discovered they were composed of sulphate of strontium.
 Who would have suspected these wonderful skeletons, which bear impress of the effect of aeons of evolution, to be composed of sulphate of strontium!]

 _Metamorphism_